 We are a multi ethnic, multigenerational family of faith journeying the ups and downs of life together, seeking to follow Jesus and to impact our world through God's transforming grace, love and goodness.
 We love welcoming new people of all ages and stages so please fell free to join us anytime.

 The Lincoln Union Parish is a combination of churches and denominations, mainly Presbyterian and Methodist.
 The Parish covers the Lincoln, Tai Tapu, Prebbleton, Rolleston, Springston, Ladbrooks and Greenpark areas.
 The ministry alternates between the Presbyterian and the Methodist churches of New Zealand.
 The current minister, Phyll Harris, is Presbyterian.
 We welcome people of all denominations and none.
-In addition to our Sunday morning services, the Lincoln Union Church has recently begun hosting the Lincoln Chinese Church who meet at 1pm each Sunday, and the church in Rolleston became the temporary home of the Lincoln Catholic congregation after earthquake damage to their building.
+In addition to our Sunday morning services, the Lincoln Union Church hosts the Lincoln Chinese Church who meet at 1pm each Sunday.

 The early settlers in Canterbury held church services at home.
 We know that there were Presbyterian services held at the Prebbleton home of William Prebble from 1853 and in the home of the Tod family of Lincoln from 1862.
 The Prebbleton Presbyterian Church was formed in 1865 and a church and manse were built at Prebbleton.
 A building used for Sunday School was built in Lincoln about 1864 and this was later used for worship.